Re-Used Make-ups in VOY:

-Analysis Most of the spectators, however, belong to various other alien races.
+Most of the spectators belong to various other alien races.
 And it seems none of their make-ups is new.
 The following images depict and identify most of the alien visitors that can be seen in the episode.

-On collage #1 we can see the following alien make-ups:
+Collage #1 Here we can see the following alien make-ups:

 - A Tygarian.
 The species first appeared and received its name in DS9: "The Homecoming" but could be seen no less than 35 more times as a background alien on DS9.

 - Two Ankari.
 They appeared in VOY: "Equinox", where it was also implicitly established that they must possess a very advanced propulsion system that might allow them to visit the Tsunkatse arena.
 The Ankari make-up is quite similar to that of the Tygarian.
 It is probably no coincidence that the two are standing side by side.
 They are apparently meant to be the same species here.

 - DS9 alien #1.
 This unnamed alien with his long face was first seen in DS9: "Armageddon Game" and showed up ten more times, mostly on the promenade.

 - DS9 alien #2.
 This species with a triangular face first appeared as soon as in the second season.
 In DS9: "Cardassians" and "Sanctuary" we could see these aliens with big gray hats that were omitted for the following nine appearances.

 - A healthy Vidiian.
 This is the healthy look of the race as seen on Danara Pel in VOY: "Lifesigns", as opposed to the patchwork faces of the Vidiians with the phage.
 Although it is unlikely that the spectator could really be a Vidiian, it would confirm Kurros' statement that the Think Tank eventually cured the Vidiian phage.